 Skip to content

 Up to 400,000 ML per year (long-term average diversion limit) can be harvested from the Yarra system for consumptive use in Melbourne and surrounding areas.
-The Upper Yarra, O’Shannassy and Maroondah reservoirs harvest water from headwater tributaries, and a pump station at Yering Gorge is used to divert water from Birrarung (Yarra River) to Sugarloaf Reservoir.
+The Upper Yarra, O’Shannassy and Maroondah reservoirs harvest water from headwater tributaries, and a pump station at Yering Gorge is used to divert water from the Yarra River to Sugarloaf Reservoir.

-Flow in the upper reaches of Birrarung (Yarra River) is influenced by tributaries (such as Armstrong Creek, McMahons Creek, Starvation Creek, Woori Yallock Creek, Watts River and Little Yarra River).
-Urbanised tributaries (such as Olinda Creek, Mullum Mullum Creek, Diamond Creek, Plenty River and Merri Creek) provide additional water to the middle and lower reaches of Birrarung (Yarra River).
+Tributaries, including Armstrong Creek, McMahons Creek, Starvation Creek, Woori Yallock Creek and the Watts and Little Yarra rivers, influence flow in the upper reaches of the Yarra River.
+Urbanised tributaries (such as Olinda Creek, Mullum Mullum Creek, Diamond Creek, Plenty River and Merri Creek) provide additional water to the middle and lower reaches of the Yarra River.

-Plenty River rises from the slopes of Mount Disappointment in the Great Dividing Range about 50 km north of Melbourne.
-It flows downstream through rural and semi-rural areas and Plenty Gorge before joining Birrarung (Yarra River) near Viewbank, east of Banyule Flats Reserve.
-Yan Yean Reservoir is located off the waterway, north of Plenty Gorge, and it receives flows from Toorourrong Reservoir via a channel.
+The Plenty River rises from the slopes of Mount Disappointment in the Great Dividing Range about 50 km north of Melbourne.
+It flows downstream through rural and semi-rural areas and Plenty Gorge before joining the Yarra River near Viewbank, east of Banyule Flats Reserve.
+Yan Yean Reservoir is located off the waterway north of Plenty Gorge, and it receives a flow from Toorourrong Reservoir via a channel.
 The Plenty River has not received managed environmental flows before, but there may be opportunities to deliver water for the environment from Yan Yean Reservoir in the coming years.

 Waterway manager